 — Then to imagine that becoming conscious did lead to us becoming competitive, aggressive and selfish.

 — We should then be easily able to imagine that, having destroyed the paradise of our original all-loving existence, we (our conscious thinking self) would suffer from an astronomical sense of guilt.

 — And from there we should be able to easily imagine that, in the absence of understanding of why we had destroyed paradise, we would be desperate to contrive some excuse for our competitive and aggressive behaviour.

 The genius of this series of imaginings is that it provides a way for us to realise just how guilt-ridden we conscious humans might in fact be, and from there finally be able to see what has been driving our behaviour.
-It gives us a chance to bypass our defensive denials just long enough to see what might actually be behind the upset state of our human condition.
+It gives us a chance to bypass our defensive denials, that were explained in WTM Email 15, just long enough to see what might actually be behind the upset state of our human condition.

 Suddenly we have the opportunity to see how desperate we have actually been to contrive an excuse for our divisive behaviour, and realise just how dishonest the ‘savage instincts’ excuse that we came up with actually is, and from there be able to appreciate and admit how truthful and precious the real ‘instinct v intellect’ explanation for our psychologically upset state is.